Jingyi-Lu/PersonalValues/README.md

 #### Tracibility

-We are using [Zenhub](https://github.com/Jingyi-Lu/PersonalValues#workspaces/personalvalues-5c847a088c3c284b9ea195c2/reports/burndown?milestoneId=4126219) for tracking the progress for technical issues.
+We are using Github issue system and [Zenhub](https://github.com/Jingyi-Lu/PersonalValues#workspaces/personalvalues-5c847a088c3c284b9ea195c2/reports/burndown?milestoneId=4126219) for tracking the progress for technical issues.

-And we are using [Trello](https://trello.com/b/jWCw4csg/online-personal-value) for tracking the progress for non-technical issues.

 #### Documentation